raegertay/katas-using-tdd/README.md

 # Katas Using TDD
 My learning journey into TDD by solving code katas!

+## 5 Steps to TDD*
+1. Quickly add a test.
+2. Run all tests and see the new one fail.
+3. Make a little change.
+4. Run all tests and see them all succeed.
+5. Refactor to remove duplication.

+**From "Test-Driven Development By Example" by Kent Beck*

 ## Kata #1
 [Distribute server workload](https://www.codewars.com/kata/distribute-server-workload/train/ruby)
 (6 kyu)